 The PMOC should review activities undertaken by the project sponsor, including appropriate contract requirements, pre-award and post-delivery audits, and project documentation to ensure compliance with Buy America regulations during design, procurement, and construction activities.
-The PMOC should confirm the project sponsor understands Buy America compliance applies not only to bus and rail vehicles but is also as required for procurement of all manufactured products as defined in 49 CFR 661.
-The PMOC should also confirm certifications have been received and evaluated by the project sponsor regarding domestic manufacture of all federally funded procurements per each contract.
+The PMOC should confirm that the project sponsor understands Buy America compliance applies not only to bus and rail vehicles but is also required for procurement of all manufactured products as defined in 49 CFR Part 661.
+The PMOC should also confirm that the project sponsor has received and evaluated certifications regarding domestic manufacture of all federally funded procurements per each contract.